opencord/cord/docs/scripts/descriptions.md

 Secure (SSL) port used for GRPC connections to the XOS API.

+## xos_gui_service_graph_constraints

+Textual set of constraints that controls how the service graph is displayed in the GUI.
+[Guide for writing constraints](xos-gui/developer/service_graph.md#define-the-position-of-the-services-in-the-graph).

 ## xos_images

 List of OpenStack Glance images in QCOW2 format that are downloaded.